I'm Carrying: Critical reception

 Author John Blaney notes that "I'm Carrying" expresses sentiments similar to those McCartney sang on the Beatles' "Yesterday," noting that "I'm Carrying" is "less adventurous melodically but no less welcoming."
 Allmusic critic Stephen Thomas Erlewine calls it "nice" and "understated."
 George Harrison chose "I'm Carrying" as his favorite melodic song from London Town, describing it to Rolling Stone in 1979 as "sensational".
 CD Review described the song as a "silly love song that's sweet, simple, and tuneful."
 Billboard Magazines Timothy White considers the song one of McCartney's post-Beatle peaks.
 Jim Beviglia of Culture Sonar described the melody as being "as romantic as a moonlit slow dance."

 Other appearances

 Wings' version of "I'm Carrying" was used in the soundtrack for the film The In-Laws in 2003.
 The song is also incorporated in the soundtrack to the Greg MacGillivray film To the Arctic 3D, including for a scene in which a mother polar bear plays with her cubs.

 Sham Rock covered "I'm Carrying" on their 2004 album The Album.
 Guitarist Phil Keaggy played the song with Paul McCartney at the wedding of Linda McCartney's sister Laura Eastman.

+Wings' recording was also featured on The 7" Singles Box in 2022.